Badrchakkouri/aws-simple-webserver/README.md

 The Terraform parameter to use to run a startup script in AWS is `user_data =` it takes the script file as a value and it goes within the EC2 instance resource declaration.

-## Build the infrastructure with Terraform
+## Building the infrastructure with Terraform

 First thing to do is to initialize the working directory where terraform code is located with the command terraform init, this will enable terraform to prepare the directory as a terraform workspace and get the necessary plugins to talk with the cloud provider, AWS plugin in this example.